-Proposals for the re-location of existing major community facilities to suitable locations outside the settlement boundary will be supported, where:
+Proposals for the re-location of existing major community facilities will be supported, where:

-- A. The proposed relocation site adjoins the settlement boundary; and - B. The relocation site is as close as possible to the village centre and would provide improved facilities, services and accessibility; and - C. New development would provide improved health and / or major community facilities and services; and - D. The former site is brought forward for new employment related development, parking, affordable or market value housing, open space and / or other community uses; and - E. The proposed new development demonstrates community approval through a Neighbourhood Development Order or Community Right to Build Order. - F. In any event there is a need to ensure that any developer contributions support investment in local healthcare provision in order to ensure that patients' needs continue to be met.
+- A. The relocation site is as close as possible to the village centre and would provide improved facilities and services; and - B. New development would provide improved health and / or major community facilities and services; and - C. The former site is brought forward for new employment related development, parking, housing, open space and / or other community uses; and - D. The proposed new development demonstrates community approval through a Neighbourhood Development Order or Community Right to Build Order.